simonbs/SBSAnimoji/README.md

 ### What you get

-- An example of how to use Apples AvatarKit.
+- Record Animoji videos of up to 20 seconds.
+Currently looking into extending this duration.
 - Share your Animoji videos with the native share sheet.
 - Export videos to your photo library from the native sheet sheet.
-- Record Animoji videos of up to 20 seconds.
-Currently looking into extending this duration.
+- An example of how to use Apples AvatarKit.

 ### What you don't get

 - Error handling.
 Should you encounter an error, try restarting the app.
+- Support for the simulator.
+Run the app on your phone instead.

 # Notice